Milan Purović: Club career

 Born in Titograd, Montenegro, Socialist Federal Republic of Yugoslavia, Purović made his professional debuts with FK Budućnost Podgorica.
 He then played for Red Star Belgrade from 2005 to 2007, alongside Nikola Žigić, with the strikers standing at respectively 193 and 202 cm.

-Purović attracted interest from several clubs outside Serbia, and signed for Sporting Clube de Portugal in the summer of 2007.
+Purović attracted interest from several clubs outside Serbia, and signed for Sporting CP in the summer of 2007.
 However, he only managed two Primeira Liga goals in his first season (six all competitions comprised), and would be loaned to Turkish Süper Lig side Kayserispor for 2008–09.

 In 2009–10 another loan ensued, as Purović joined Hungary's Videoton FC.
 It would be however a short-lived one, as in early 2010 he moved to Slovenia with NK Olimpija Ljubljana on yet another loan.
 He split the following campaign between another two teams, C.F.
 Os Belenenses in the Portuguese second level and Cercle Brugge K.S.V. in Belgium, both still on loan from Sporting; he appeared in only 11 league matches for the two clubs combined.

 On 27 July 2011, Purović terminated his contract with the Lisbon-based club and signed for OFK Beograd.
-On 9 April 2014, after featuring rarely for both FC Metalurh Zaporizhya and FK Bežanija, he joined Malaysia Super League team Perak FA, replacing departed foreign player Želimir Terkeš.
+On 9 April 2014, after featuring rarely for both FC Metalurh Zaporizhzhia and FK Bežanija, he joined Malaysia Super League team Perak FA, replacing departed foreign player Želimir Terkeš.
 He made his debut against Johor Darul Takzim FC, six days later.